Childhood Alopecia Areata: What Treatment Works Best?

 TLDR Topical immunotherapy with SADBE and DPCP is most effective for short-term hair regrowth in children with severe alopecia areata.

-There were no validated effective treatments for alopecia areata (AA) in children.
-Topical immunotherapy using squaric acid dibutylester (SADBE) and diphenylcyclopropenone (DPCP) showed the most significant short-term hair regrowth in children with severe AA, based on 4 small individual cohort studies and 1 moderately sized retrospective case review.
-Intralesional steroids could induce hair regrowth greater than 50% in children with limited AA, according to 1 retrospective cohort study.
-Other treatments, including topical and oral corticosteroids, topical cyclosporine, photodynamic therapy, and topical minoxidil, showed no benefit over placebo, as evidenced by 14 randomized controlled trials and 3 within-patient studies.
+The document reviewed treatments for childhood alopecia areata (AA) and found that topical immunotherapy using squaric acid dibutylester (SADBE) and diphenylcyclopropenone (DPCP) induced the most significant short-term hair regrowth in children with severe AA, based on 4 small individual cohort studies and 1 moderately sized retrospective case review.
+Intralesional steroids were effective in inducing hair regrowth greater than 50% in children with limited AA, according to 1 retrospective cohort study.
+However, other treatments such as topical and oral corticosteroids, topical cyclosporine, photodynamic therapy, and topical minoxidil showed no benefit over placebo, as evidenced by 14 randomized controlled trials and 3 within-patient studies.

 Discuss this study in the Community →